jolow99/jolow99.github.io/index.md

 ---
-title: Hi, I'm Joseph Low 👋
+title: Hi, I'm Joseph 👋
 ---
-I used to be good at introductions.
-Lately, it's been harder.
-The usual labels don’t quite fit.

-One I’ve been trying on is community gardener.
-Not manicured, soulless gardens, but ones full of life and surprises.
-I like to imagine you and I planting seeds in physical and digital spaces that might grow into meaningful, lasting communities.

-I’ve been gardening my whole life, but recently learnt some of the seeds I planted were actually weeds.
-Even now, I’m not sure if the ones I’m planting will be welcomed or pulled out.
-Still, I keep planting because maybe something unexpected will take root.

-This site is where I share what I’m growing.
-If you're curious about anything or found something meaningful, feel free to contact me on telegram [@jolow](https://telegram.me/jolow).

-**Currently:** I'm figuring out how to build a career that I find personally meaningful
-<li>I run the research fellowship programme at <a href="https://daostar.substack.com/p/meet-our-daostar-research-fellows?triedRedirect=true">DAOstar</a></li>
-<li>I am building AI agents to run a community bank</li>
-<li>I am figuring out how to build AI to help with community building in an unproblematic way</li>
-<li>I am exploring the fields of computational social choice and trying to gain more experience with research</li>

-**Research:** My research is on the intersection of DAOs, AI and Community.
+I'm a community governance researcher exploring the promises and perils of using technology to build community and organize collective action.

+I work as a Research Engineer at [Metagov](https://metagov.org), where I conduct research and build products involving [deliberative tooling](https://metagov.org/delib-tools), [Public AI](https://publicai.co) and [DAOs](https://daostar.org).

+I came to this work through being an engineer in the web3 space, drawn to the idealism of building community for positive change.
+But I also encountered an uncomfortable truth: these efforts often reproduced the very problems they aimed to solve.
+I call this the "commodification of community".
+This tension drove me to pursue a master's thesis questioning the fundamental nature of community.
+My research proposed an ontology for understanding what or who is the "community" that engages in collective action, and what does it take to form and sustain it.

+Outside of work, I'm an avid trail runner and a recovering coffee snob.
+Observing the politics of road running versus trail running, or how major races pull all the demand while independent race organizers struggle, has shaped how I think about community boundaries and power.
+I used to give coffee workshops to about 50 students a month, but have since started questioning the prescriptive notions of "good taste" I once embodied.
+This shift motivates my interest in pluralistic alignment.
+Turns out community governance shows up everywhere once you start looking for it.

+**What I'm up to:**
+- I am exploring how to equip an AI facilitator with established facilitation methodologies.
+I will be going to Capetown for 3 months from Feb as part of the [Cooperative AI Research Fellowship](https://www.cai-research-fellowship.com/)
+- I am building a computational model of how humans infer their specialized role in a group
+- I am working on making [AI inference utilities](https://publicai.co) a reality, the same way that we have water or electricity utility companies
+- I'm thinking about the [future of DAOs](https://daostar.org/research) and how they intersect with AI.
+How do we build organizations that may not have any humans, but use this for good?

+**What I was up to:**
-<li>I wrote a paper on the <a href="assets/pdfs/public-ai-sg.pdf">State of Public AI in Singapore</a></li>
+- I wrote a paper on the [State of Public AI in Singapore](assets/pdfs/public-ai-sg.pdf)
-<li>I wrote a paper on the <a href="https://daostar.org/reports/singapore.pdf">State of DAOs in Singapore</a></li>
+- I wrote a paper on the [State of DAOs in Singapore](https://daostar.org/reports/singapore.pdf)
-<li>I gave a talk at <a href="https://www.youtube.com/watch?v=8zy3C3pYh48">Devcon</a> and organized the <a href="https://lu.ma/r85s879b">DAO Asia Summit</a></li>
+- I gave a talk at [Devcon](https://www.youtube.com/watch?v=8zy3C3pYh48) and organized the [DAO Asia Summit](https://lu.ma/r85s879b)
-<li>I completed my master's thesis proposing an <a href="assets/pdfs/intentions-are-all-we-need.pdf">ontology of community</a></li>
+- I completed my master's thesis proposing an [ontology of community](assets/pdfs/intentions-are-all-we-need.pdf)

-**Events:** I am involved in a range of communities and try to actively contribute wherever I can.
+- I ran the research fellowship programme at [DAOstar](https://daostar.substack.com/p/meet-our-daostar-research-fellows?triedRedirect=true)
+- I built a platform to "complain better" facilitated by AI agents [Complain.sg](https://complain.sg) -
+- I measured unconscious spatial preferences to improve design workflows in architecture based on [EEG and eye-tracking data](https://www.linkedin.com/posts/gordongn_do-we-have-unique-and-measurable-spatial-ugcPost-7274627805139628034-eaLo)
-<li>I organized the <a href="https://lu.ma/r85s879b">DAO Asia Summit</a> with Digital Asia Hub and Pagoda</li>
+- I organized the [DAO Asia Summit](https://lu.ma/r85s879b) with Digital Asia Hub and Pagoda
-<li>I hosted an event about the <a href="https://partiful.com/e/kI8MqZSjBeyIriHGSFPs">commodification of community</a> with Strangerconvos</li>
+- I hosted an event about the [commodification of community](https://partiful.com/e/kI8MqZSjBeyIriHGSFPs) with Strangerconvos

-**Projects:** Most of my projects have been in the web3 space.
-<li>I experimented with Contract Secured Revenue with <a href="https://x.com/theCOH_/status/1659378382327681024">csrDAO</a></li>
+- I experimented with Contract Secured Revenue with [csrDAO](https://x.com/theCOH_/status/1659378382327681024)
-<li>I won ETHDenver 2023 with a <a href="https://app.buidlbox.io/projects/fundpg?path=projects%2Ffundpg">public goods funding protocol</a></li>
+- I won ETHDenver 2023 with a [public goods funding protocol](https://app.buidlbox.io/projects/fundpg?path=projects%2Ffundpg)
-<li>I built the first <a href="https://www.youtube.com/watch?v=MrxL0Ne3pEk">DEX for security tokens</a> on Polymesh</li>
+- I built the first [DEX for security tokens](https://www.youtube.com/watch?v=MrxL0Ne3pEk) on Polymesh